lochmueller/sourceopt/Documentation/UsersManual/Index.rst

 Install the extension and go (for example) to the Constant Editor of a template where you find all the possible options under “PLUGIN.SOURCEOPT” (see also reference below).
 Nothing else to do.

+Performance
+^^^^^^^^^^^

+Note: The EXT:sourceopt process need server performance, because there are several search replace operations in the PHP logic of the extension.
+Please take care of this and monitor your server.